SubhashBandaraEkanayake/twitter-sentiment-analysis-NLP/README.md

 ### Feature extraction

 The textual data is converted into numerical features using the **Term Frequency-Inverse Document Frequency (TF-IDF)** vectorization technique.
 This method quantifies the importance of words within the dataset by balancing their frequency in individual comments against their prevalence across the entire dataset.
 This transformation is a critical step in preparing the data for effective training and evaluation of machine learning models.

+### Model training

+For sentiment classification, a Logistic Regression model is chosen due to its simplicity and effectiveness in handling text classification tasks.
+The model is trained on the transformed features, enabling it to learn patterns in the data.

+### Model evaluation

+This model evaluated using accuracy_score for both traing and test data.

+### Save trained model

+The trained machine learning model can be efficiently saved using Python's **pickle** library.
+By storing the model as a `.sav` file, it ensures easy reuse for future predictions without the need for retraining, thereby streamlining the deployment process.